TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/PhpFileFormatting/FileStructure/Index.rst

 """"""""""""""""""""""""""""""

 Module execution code instantiates the class and runs its method(s).
-Typically this code can be found in eID scripts and old Backend modules.
+Typically this code can be found in :code:`eID` scripts and old Backend modules.
 Here is how it may look like::

    $controller = t3lib_div::makeInstance('tx_myext_ajaxcontroller');
    $controller->main();

-This code must appear  **after** the XCLASS declaration. $SOBEis traditional but not required name.
+This code must appear **after** the XCLASS declaration. :code:`$SOBE` is the traditional, but not the required name.